-99 U.S. Department of Energy Global Energy Storage Database, www.energystorageexchange.org/projects, accessed September 18, 2018.
+99 U.S. Department of Energy Global Energy Storage Database, www.energystorageexchange.org/projects, accessed July 24September 18, 2018.

-development of solar distributed generation.
+While utility scale energy storage technology continues to be developed and deployed, distributed solar PV integrated with distributed storage offers significant potential to enhance the benefits and spur the development of solar distributed generation.
 However, the costs of Li-ion batteries for use with distributed solar PV systems such as residential rooftop solar while declining by 79% from 2010 to 2017, remain high relative to the value proposition for residential and small commercial solar PV applications.100 Li-ion battery costs for distributed generation applications are forecast to continue to decline with costs projected to decline by 50% from 2017 through 2025.101 It is too early to forecast the impact on load forecasts associated with distributed solar PV integrated with battery storage, and the Agency notes that while Public Act 99-0906 will encourage the development of distributed solar PV, there are not clear provisions in Illinois law to encourage the adoption of integrated storage technologies.
 The Agency plans to continue to monitor the development of this technology as well as the utility scale energy storage market in the coming years.